 Sex is (usually) a two-player game.
 So make sure you’re playing your part.
+Enhance your intimate moments together by surprising your partner with some fun and seductive ideas to set the mood.
 You can’t complain that your sex life isn’t up to much if you’re simply lying there waiting for it to be over.

 Instead, take control.
 If you’re enjoying what’s happening let your partner know, and reciprocate.
 If not, or you’d like to try something else, take the lead and show them.
 You probably won’t have any complaints!